buildingsmart-norway/maskinlesbar_v440/README.md

 # Maskinlesbar v440

-**Information about the project in English, please see the Presentations folder of this repo**
+**For information about the project in English, please see the Presentations folder of this repo**

 ## Introduksjon